wp-plugins/keep-backup-daily/readme.txt

 Answer: Files backup feature will be available soon.
 For now, i am trying to cover every possible aspect related to database backup.

 8. Is there any premium addon for this plugin or any feature which is not in this version?
-Answer: YES, you can not schedule the backup interval with your consent in free version.
+Answer: YES, time slot can not be selected in free version.
 And very large databases can not be emailed as well.
 So these all exceptional cases are handled in premium version.